 Ceramic tile flooring has steadily increased in popularity for people performing home renovation projects throughout their homes.
 The tile’s durability, scratch resistance and stain resistance characteristics has made this product an ideal choice in high traffic areas where moisture may be a problem.
-Floor Coverings International has a wide range of ceramic tile flooring for homeowners and renovators in the Shallotte, Ocean Isle Beach & Southport NC area.
+Floor Coverings International has a wide range of ceramic tile flooring for homeowners and renovators in the Shallotte, Ocean Isle Beach, Southport & St. James area.

 About Ceramic Tile